British Pacific Fleet: Constituent forces

 No. 300 Wing RAF was established in Australia in late 1944 to fly transport aircraft in support of the BPF, and came under the direct command of Fraser.
 The wing was expanded to a group in 1945 and conducted regular flights from Sydney to the fleet's forward bases.

+The aviation squadrons were formed into air groups from June 1945 for administering each carrier's embarked squadrons.

 Supply

 The requirement that the BPF be self-sufficient meant the establishment of a fleet train that could support a naval force at sea for weeks or months.
 The Royal Navy had been accustomed to operating close to its bases in Britain, the Mediterranean and the Indian Ocean.
 Infrastructure and expertise were lacking in the Pacific rim.
 In the north Atlantic and Mediterranean, the high risk of submarine and air attack precluded routine refuelling at sea.
 Fortunately for the BPF "the American logistics authorities... interpreted self-sufficiency in a very liberal sense."
 American officers told Rear Admiral Douglas Fisher, commander of the British Fleet Train, that he could have anything and everything "that could be given without Admiral King's knowledge."

 The Admiralty sent Vice Admiral Charles Daniel to the United States for consultation about the supply and administration of the fleet.
 He then proceeded to Australia where he became Vice Admiral, Administration, British Pacific Fleet, a role that "if unspectacular compared with command of a fighting squadron, was certainly one of the most arduous to be allocated to a British Flag officer during the entire war."
 The US Pacific Fleet had assembled an enormous fleet of oilers and supply ships of every type.
 Even before the war, it had been active in the development of underway replenishment techniques.

 In February 1944 the Admiralty estimated that the Fleet Train would require 134 merchant ships, of about 1½ million gross tons.
 As only 20 ships could be provided "in due course" the remainder would have to come from: the United States, the Admiralty's resources (although only a "handful" of its 560 merchant ships were actually available), or the general pool of merchant shipping (on which there were "many demands").
 And the Admiralty requirements increased from 80 ships (totalling 590,000 tons) in January to 134 then by the end of March to 158.
 The Prime Minister had been alarmed for the original requirements for 80 ships, and on 9 April he issued a minute defining the limits of the Fleet Train based on a minimum of 24 million tons of imports "this year".
 He referred to the Navy getting 230,000 tons of new merchant shipping in about a year.
 The minute referred to operations "in the Indian ocean or in the South-West Pacific", reflecting his own preference for Operation Culverin against northern Sumatra and Malaya rather than the "Middle Strategy".